 A reverse pull down approach was also used to confirm interactions, in which antibodies to the specific cellular proteins were tested for their ability to precipitate the EGFP-tagged nsp2 proteins (Figure 2B).
 The binding of these proteins to either EGFP-HPnsp2 or EGFP-LPnsp2 was compared to an EGFP control.
 The data indicated that both EGFP-HPnsp2 and EGFP-LPnsp2, but not EGFP, associated with NUCL, CD2AP, HSP70, DNAJA2, and 14-3-3.
 RS6 protein precipitated EGFP-HPnsp2 but EGFP-LPnsp2 was either below the limit of detection or did not bind to it.
 Thus overall, the interaction of each of the chosen cellular proteins with both HP and LP PRRSV nsp2 was validated by specific biochemical assays, although potentially, some strain-dependent variation was seen in the 14-3-3 and RS6 interactions.

 Confocal microscopy was then used as an independent approach to explore potential interactions between either EGFP-HPnsp2 or EGFP-LPnsp2 and the cellular proteins (where antibody combinations allowed), again using EGFP as a control (Figure 3).
 These three exogenous proteins were over expressed separately in 293T cells (used for the pull down) or MARC-145 cells (a permissive cell line for PRRSV).
 The data indicated that for both cell lines EGFP-HPnsp2 and EGFP-LPnsp2 potentially interacted with 14-3-3 and CD2AP and shared similar locations in the cell.
 These two cellular proteins did not co-localise with EGFP.
+The co-localization of nsp2 protein with 14-3-3 and CD2AP in PK-15 cells, a porcine derived cell line, further confirmed that nsp2 could interact with 14-3-3 and CD2AP (Figure).
 There was no evidence for co-localization between either EGFP-HPnsp2 or EGFP-LPnsp2 and RS6.

 Interactions between nsp2 and cellular proteins occur in virus-infected cells.
 The interactome data for nsp2 was generated in the context of over-expression of the isolated viral polypeptide.
-To investigate whether these interactions occurred in PRRSV infected cells where nsp2 is expressed in a native context in the presence of other viral proteins we made use of a recombinant LP-PRRSV (Type I genotype) that expressed nsp2 as a biologically active EGFP fusion protein (termed in this study PRRSVnsp2-EGFP).29 MARC-145 cells were either mock-infected, infected with PRRSVnsp2-EGFP or, to provide a negative control, transfected with EGFP, and cell lysates prepared for GFP trap pull downs (Figure 4A).
+To investigate whether these interactions occurred in PRRSV infected cells where nsp2 is expressed in a native context in the presence of other viral proteins we made use of a recombinant LP-PRRSV (Type 1 genotype) that expressed nsp2 as a biologically active EGFP fusion protein (termed in this study PRRSVnsp2-EGFP).29 MARC-145 cells were either mock-infected, infected with PRRSVnsp2-EGFP or, to provide a negative control, transfected with EGFP, and cell lysates prepared for GFP trap pull downs (Figure 4A).
 Precipitation of specific cellular protein targets was investigated by western blot.
 Examination of the input cell lysates showed that antibodies raised against human isoforms of HSP70, 14-3-3, NUCL and CD2AP the equivalent polypeptides from the MARC-145 cell line.
 None of these proteins interacted detectably with the EGFP control nor were present in the bound mock-infected sample (Figure 4A).
 In contrast, HSP70, 14-3-3 and NUCL were all trapped by nsp2-EGFP expressed in the context of recombinant PRRSV infection.
 However, CD2AP, which associated with overexpressed EGFP-HPnsp2 or EGFP-LPnsp2, either did not associate with EGFP-nsp2 in the viral context or did so below the limits of detection.
 The interaction of 14-3-3 with PRRSV was also investigated in MARC-145 cells infected with either LP-PRRSV or HP-PRRSV (Figure 4B).
 The data indicated that 14-4-3 accumulated at the sites of virus replication and co-localized with viral proteins (Figure 4B).
 This may also resemble the re-localization of 14-3-3 observed in some cases with over-expression of nsp2.

 Nsp2 associates with cellular aggresomes.